News : page 3

 Poetry book by Nobel-winning chemist features science, nature

-Roald Hoffmann received a Nobel Prize in 1981 for chemistry—and he’s been writing poetry since the 1970s.
+Roald Hoffmann received a Nobel Prize in 1981 for chemistry, but he’s been writing poetry since the 1970s and is as likely to be wrestling with lyrical verses as thinking about molecules.
 His fifth book of poetry, “Constants in Motion,” was recently published by Dos Madres Press.
-These poems interweave Hoffmann’s scientific perspective with his poetic sensibility.
+The poems in Hoffmann’s latest work interweave Hoffmann’s scientific perspective with his poetic sensibility, often…

 Red book cover: How to Tell a Joke